 How Much Do Polar Bears Eat In A Day?

-On average, a polar bear could eat about 30 kilos of food a day.
-Newborn polar bears eat much less and would be able to eat about 1 kilo a day.
-Polar bears can lose thousands of calories a day.
-However, feeding on a seal will actually give the bear far more calories than it needs in a day.
+A polar bear can eat about 30 kilos of food a day.
+Newborn polar bears eat much less, eating about 1 kilo a day.
+Polar bears can lose thousands of calories a day through walking and swimming.

-Polar bears do not need to feed daily in the wintertime but will have to worry about finding prey within a week.
-The fat of a single seal is enough for a bear to survive a week; however, if it does not get food after this time, it will begin to draw on its internal reserves and weaken.
+Polar bears do not need to feed daily in the winter but try to eat at least once a week.
+The fat of a single seal is enough for a bear to survive a week, but if it hasn’t fed for over a week, it will begin to draw on its internal reserves and weaken.

 How Many Seals Does A Polar Bear Eat?

-On average, the polar bear needs to eat a seal every five to six days for its body to produce enough fat to survive each year.
-This is a minimum amount, and if they are lucky to get more food, they will feed more frequently.
+Polar bears need to eat a seal every five to six days for its body to produce enough fat to survive each year.
+This is a minimum amount, but they will always look for more food so they can feed more frequently.

-The fat produced by the polar bear becomes one of its main protective layers against the cold.
-Polar bears must constantly be building up their fat to not draw on their energy reserves.
-A polar bear must hunt about six seals a month, equivalent to about 1 and a quarter meals a week.
+The fat produced by the polar bear is its main protective layer against the cold.
+Polar bears must constantly build up fat to not draw on their energy reserves.
+To sustain its body weight, a polar bear must hunt about six seals a month, equivalent to one and a quarter seals a week.